• Skip to primary navigation

 All libraries on Staten Island are part of the New York Public Library, one of three library systems in New York City.
 (In case you’re wondering, the other two systems are the Brooklyn Public Library and Queens Library.)

-Browse our guide to Staten Island libraries to learn more about what each one offers for family and kids throughout the borough!
+Browse our guide to Staten Island libraries to learn more about what each one offers for families and kids throughout the borough!

 Staten Island Libraries